Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: Prior work

 The most relevant dataset for our work is the ABC dataset \cite{Koch_2019}; here, the authors present a massive dataset (over one million models), specifically developed to train data-driven algorithms for geometric deep learning.
 Models are defined by parametric surfaces, possibly accompanied with the information related to the decomposition into patches, sharp feature annotations, and analytic differential properties.
 The models were created by using the interface available on the online infrastructure Onshape\footnote{https://www.onshape.com/en/}.
-All models are stored as triangle meshes, while the associated files (annotations, features, etc.) are not available for all models.
+All models are stored as triangle meshes, while the associated files (annotations, features, etc.) are not available for all models: more precisely, the file may lack the true list of primitives, or their parametric/implicit representations; this is not a big issue for that specific dataset, as primitive extraction is not their purpose.
 Being specifically designed for data-driven methods, the models are stored with different resolutions (i.e., different samplings of the same parametric model) or slight variations.
+Moreover, models in \cite{Koch_2019} do not present any kind of data perturbation.
+Lastly, the ABC dataset is not designed for point cloud segmentation, and does not present any specific quality measures for comparing methods.